ausdebating/constitution/constitution.rst

    #.
 A different degree-awarding institution.
    #.
 Previous decisions of the committee regarding the construction of what is an 'institution'.

 #.
-Should a member of the association feel that the Committee has improperly exercised their discretion in subsections 1 through 4 of section 13, a two thirds majority of Representative Members may override their decision.
+Should a member of the association feel that the Committee has improperly exercised their discretion in subsections 1 through 4 of section 13, a motion at a general meeting, carried by a two-thirds majority, may override their decision.

 Representative Members
 ^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Where an eligible member of the association also holds the office listed in the Register for a given society, that member may apply to the secretary to be given the status of "Representative Member".
+Representative Members shall be members of the association, who are specifically designated as such by the secretary.
 #.
-Where that group has not already had a representative member pay a membership fee in the Associations current financial year, the Secretary shall impose a 50$ Representative Membership fee on that person.
+The secretary shall maintain a register of Representative Members.
 #.
-On payment of that fee, that member shall become a "Representative Member" for a period not exceeding one year.
+A person ceases to be a Representative Member when they:
    #.
-Should they continue to hold the office after that year, they may reapply to the Secretary, and pay that fee again.
+Apply to the secretary in writing to have their representative member status removed; or
    #.
-Representative members may delegate their voting rights, in writing, or by virtue of the policy of the debating group they represent, so long as:
+Cease to be a member of the association; or
    #.
-That Representative member remains both in their office, and a member of the association.
+Cease to hold the office which made them eligible to apply for Representative Membership; or
    #.
+Fail to pay the fee for representative membership (or obtain an exemption) as required by the committee, subject to this constitution.

+Application for Representative Membership
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+#.
+Where an eligible member of the association also holds the office listed in the Register for a given group, that member may apply to the secretary to be given the status of "Representative Member" of that group.
+#.
+The secretary will then certify that the applicant does hold that office.
+   #.
+Should the secretary not be able to certify that person is eligible for Representative Membership; they shall refer the question of certification to the Committee for a vote.

+#.
+If there has ever been a Representative Member of that group, and that member did not pay any fees required of them, the applicant shall be required to pay that fee before assuming Representative Membership.
+#.
+Should a previous Representative Member for that group have paid the fee for Representative Membership in the association's current financial year, the applicant will not be required to pay that fee again for the current financial year.

+#.
+When the secretary or committee have certified that a person is eligible for Representative Membership, and that person has paid any fees required of them, that person shall become a Representative Member.

+Delegation of Voting Rights
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+#.
+Representative Members may delegate their voting rights, in writing, or by virtue of the policy of the debating group they represent, so long as:

+   #.
+That Representative member remains both in their office, and a member of the association; and
+   #.
+The delegate is also a member of the debating group whose representation is being delegated; and
-The delegate is eligble to vote in the assocation (particularly, that they be at least 18 years of age).
+   #.
+The delegate is eligble to vote in the assocation (particularly, that they be at least 18 years of age); and

+#.
+Delegation of voting rights shall not cause delegation of Representative Membership.
+#.
+This provision shall not affect the right of a Representative Member to allow a proxy to vote on their behalf.

 .. code-block:: diff